Tyrone Garland: Personal life

 As a freshman at Virginia Tech, Garland was named to the 2011 All-Atlantic Coast Conference (ACC) Academic Team along with Kyle Singler, Mason Plumlee, Ryan Kelly, and Tyler Zeller.
 He earned a grade-point average of above 3.00 for the previous semester and maintained it as a cumulative average through his academic career.
 He was also one of 2,835 student-athletes recognized by the ACC on its 2010–11 Academic Honor Roll.
 Garland majored in university studies at Virginia Tech, but majored in sociology at La Salle University.
 He recalled the final months of his senior year at La Salle, saying, "I was really focused on graduating school and locking down my grades for graduation.
 I was focused on the next step, but I had to graduate school.
 That degree is very big to me.
 I told my mom I was going to graduate college and I just wanted to put that smile on her face".

 In the summer of 2015, Garland participated in The Basketball Tournament (TBT), a five-on-five, single-elimination basketball tournament in which the winner out of the 96 teams wins a total of $1 million.
 He competed for a team made up of former La Salle men's basketball players, called 20th & Olney, reuniting with Ramon Galloway, Steve Zack, and Tyreek Duren.
 Explorers video coordinator Andrew McGlynn, who acted as the team's general manager and coach, said, "The main reason [for entering] is how close the program is here.
 [Coach Dr. John Giannini] has done such a good job of making it a family atmosphere around here".
 Garland was one of 50 players with NBL Canada experience that were playing in TBT.
 On July 18, 2015 at Philadelphia University, he debuted with 22 points in a win over Max's All Stars, a team led by Dominique Jones.
 20th & Olney lost in the next round to Boeheim's Army, which was led by Hakim Warrick and Olu Famutimi, as Garland notched 21 points.

-Phoenix Suns guard Mikal Bridges, who played at Villanova, is Garland's second cousin.
+New York Knicks guard Mikal Bridges, who played at Villanova, is Garland's second cousin.
 Garland is a fan of Villanova basketball and roots for Bridges.